Bicksona/AI-Voice-and-Maths-Assistant/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 📫 Contact
-For any inquiries or feedback, please reach out via the repository's issues page.
+For any inquiries or feedback, please reach out via the repository’s issues page.

+© 2025 AI Voice and Maths Assistant by Bicksona